-The grouping parameter isn't currently used by Quick Find, but can be used for query-based hierarchical smart collections such as lists and mind maps.
+The grouping parameter isn't currently used by Quick Find, but can be used in the Search shelf and in query-based hierarchical smart collections such as lists and mind maps.

 You can use the group command to organize your results into hierarchical groupings.